apache/pdfbox-docs/content/3.0/migration.md

 - ***org.apache.pdfbox.io.RandomAccessStreamCache***

-`RandomAccessStreamCacheImpl` is a simple default implementaion using `RandomAccessReadWriteBuffer` as buffer.
+`RandomAccessStreamCacheImpl` is a simple default implementation using `RandomAccessReadWriteBuffer` as buffer.

 - ***org.apache.pdfbox.io.ScratchFile***